 Infection and Wound Healing

 When phosphatidylcholine is applied to skin grafts, it has been shown to provide skin health-promoting effects.
 It also helps with the formation of new skin over wounds.
-This is attributed to the skin normalizing and hydrating qualities it offers.
+This is attributed to the skin normalising and hydrating qualities it offers.

 Repair Against UVB Damage